-The 16th Overture Workshop will be held on 18 or 19 July 2018 (TBC) in association with the Federated Logic Conference (FLoC) 2018 and the 22nd International Symposium on Formal Methods (FM 2018).
+The 16th Overture Workshop will be held on Saturday 14 July 2018 in association with the Federated Logic Conference (FLoC) 2018 and the 22nd International Symposium on Formal Methods (FM 2018).

 The 16th Overture Workshop is the latest in a series of workshops around the Vienna Development Method (VDM), the open-source project Overture, and related tools and formalisms.
 VDM is one of the best established formal methods for systems development.
 A lively community of researchers and practitioners in academia and industry has grown around the modelling languages (VDM-SL, VDM++, VDM-RT, CML) and tools (VDMTools, Overture, Crescendo, Symphony, and the INTO-CPS chain).
 Together, these provide a platform for work on modelling and analysis technology that includes static and dynamic analysis, test generation, execution support, and model checking.